Junis, Lopez lead Royals past White Sox 5-2

 KANSAS CITY, Mo.
+(AP) — Jakob Junis overcame an uncertain start against the Chicago White Sox.

-(AP) — Jakob Junis struck out a career-high 10 and Nicky Lopez drove in a pair of runs and scored twice as the Kansas City Royals beat the Chicago White Sox 5-2 on Monday night.
+Junis struck out a career-high 10 and Nicky Lopez drove in a pair of runs as Kansas City beat the White Sox 5-2 on Monday night.
+It was the Royals’ third win in four games since the All-Star break.

+“My command early wasn’t the greatest but it got better,” Junis said.
+“My fastball command got better as the game went along.
+Probably the sharpest my slider has been all year.

 The Royals beat Lucas Giolito for the first time and thwarted his bid for a 12th victory.
 The right-hander entered the game 6-0 with a 2.13 ERA in 10 previous career starts against Kansas City.
 After an eight-game winning streak, Giolito is 1-3 with a 6.48 ERA in his last five starts.